-A contract is an agreement that creates a binding obligation on two or more parties entering into it, and the law establishes the obligation in a contract.
+A contract is an agreement that sets a binding obligation on two or more parties.
+By law, a contract is obligatory.

-The Indian Contract Act, 1872 governs a contract in India.
+The Indian Contract Act, 1872, governs the rules of a contract in India.

-According to section 2(h) of the Indian Contract Act 1872, A contract gets defined as “an agreement enforceable by law is a contract”.
+According to Section 2(h) of the Indian Contract Act 1872, ‘an agreement enforceable by law is a contract’.

 Types of Contracts